MaayanLab/clustergrammer-docs/docs/_build_html/_sources/matrix_format_io.txt

 - a tab-separated matrix file
 - a Pandas DataFrame (using :ref:`clustergrammer_py`)

 The tab-separated matrix file can take several formats shown below, which can include row/column categories and name/category titles.
-In all cases, row and column names must be unique (if input names are not unique then unique integers will be apended to names).
+In all cases, row and column names must be unique (if input names are not unique then unique integers will be appended to names).
 Users are encouraged to arrange their matrix with data-points as columns and dimensions as rows, which enables users to take advantage of Clustergrammer's :ref:`interactive_dim_reduction`.

 The front-end :ref:`clustergrammer_js` library can visualize matrices up to ~500,000 to ~1,000,000 cells in size and is also optimized to visualize matrices with more rows than columns -- this has been done to accommodate datasets with many dimensions (rows) and few measurements (columns) that are common in biology.
 However very large matrices may take a long time to cluster using the :ref:`clustergrammer_py` library.